espterm/espterm-front-end/README.md

 HTML escape turns `'"<>` into HTML entities.
 JS escape turns `'"\<>\r\n` into the corresponding JS-string escape sequences (`<>` use `\u003C` and `\u003E`).

+#### macOS Notes
+To run `unpack.sh` and unpack Fontello icons on macOS, you must first install the GNU `grep` and `sed` and add them to your path, instead of using the pre-installed BSD versions.

 ## Building